BKU faction seeks feedback on contesting polls

 The government has argued that these reforms are necessary to modernise the farm sector, while the farmers say the changes will leave them at the mercy of large corporations.

-“We as farmers’ collective organisation have already made three decisions.
-One, we will tell farmers to vote against the BJP.
-Two, we will not ask farmers to vote for any particular party and three, we will not allow any political party to campaign from our platform,” Hannan Mollah, a key member of the Samyukta Kisan Morcha said.
+“We as a farmers’ collective have already made three decisions.
+One, we will tell farmers to vote against the BJP; two, we will not ask farmers to vote for any particular party; and three, we will not allow any political party to campaign from our platform,” said Hannan Mollah, a key member of the Samyukta Kisan Morcha.

 The faction which has asked for public’s suggestion on whether it should contest polls said it will decide only after detailed deliberations and the Twitter poll is just one of them.
 “We believe it is time for farmers to act politically, but we have not taken any decision yet on registering a political party,” Jai Singh, a spokesperson of the outfit said.

-Agriculture minister Narendra Singh Tomar said in the just-concluded Parliament session that the Union government was ready to discuss the farm laws and their provisions with protesting farmers but there was no possibility of repealing the legislation.
-The minister also said the system of assured prices for agricultural produce, known as minimum support prices (MSP), would continue.
+Agriculture minister Narendra Singh Tomar said in the just-concluded Parliament session that the Union government was ready to discuss the farm laws and their provisions with the protesting farmers but there was no possibility of repealing the legislation.
+The minister also said the system of assured prices for agricultural produce, known as minimum support prices, would continue.